 Banking today is much the same everywhere.
 And, at the broadest level, today's banks are not much different from banks hundreds of years ago.
-Philadelphian Thomas Willing, America's first banker and life insurer, and a marine insurance pioneer, would likely understand the functioning of today's largest, most complex banks and insurance companies with little trouble.http://www.augie.edu/academics/areasstudy/nef-family-chair-political-economy/thomas-willing-instituteChapter 11 "The Economics of Financial Regulation".
-(He'd certainly understand interest-only mortgages because he used them extensively as early as the 1760's.)
+Philadelphian Thomas Willing, America's first banker and life insurer, and a marine insurance pioneer, would likely understand the functioning of today's largest, most complex banks and insurance companies with little trouble.www.augie.edu/academics/areas-study/nef-family-chair-political-economy/thomas-willing-institute (He'd certainly understand interest-only mortgages because he used them extensively as early as the 1760s.)
 Despite broad similarities, banking and other aspects of the financial system vary in detail over time and place, thanks in large part to innovations: new ideas, products, and markets.
 Innovation, in turn, is driven by changes in the financial environment, specifically in macroeconomic volatility, technology, competition, and regulation.
-(We'll discuss the economics of regulation in detail in Chapter 11 "The Economics of Financial Regulation".
-Here, we'll simply mention regulations that have helped to spur innovation.)
+(I discuss the economics of regulation in detail elsewhere.
+Here, I'll simply mention regulations that have helped to spur innovation.)